starknet-edu/starknetbook/primer/README.md

 <p align="center">💡<strong>Let's replicate Alice's account on ANY computer</strong>💡</p>

 ### [Bitcoin](./bitcoin/README.md)
-In order to avoid the delegation of trust as we do in traditional systems Bitcoin brings various computer science concepts together with [game theoretics](https://en.wikipedia.org/wiki/Game_theory) to create a truly peer-to-peer network.
+In order to avoid the delegation of trust as we do in traditional systems Bitcoin brings various computer science concepts together with [game theory](https://en.wikipedia.org/wiki/Game_theory) to create a truly peer-to-peer network.
 Alice's information gets formatted as a [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) and is stored by all of the [nodes](https://bitnodes.io) on the Bitcoin network.

 The nodes themselves listen for and [validate](./bitcoin/block_verifcation) blocks of transactions that are broadcast to the network by the miner of that block.
 The nodes trust the miner based on their valid [proof of work](./bitcoin/proof_of_work) and the network collectively agrees on a set of canonical updates to the state of the Bitcoin ledger and the state of Alice's account.
-Alice's valueble information is now replicated on thousands of machines across the globe, and she can validate that everything is acurate herself by rehashing the merkle tree of every block of transactions from genesis to now.
+Alice's valuable information is now replicated on thousands of machines across the globe, and she can validate that everything is acurate herself by rehashing the merkle tree of every block of transactions from genesis to now.
 <p align="center">🎉<strong>NO DELEGATION OF TRUST</strong>🎉</p>
-Let's revisit the trilemna.
+Let's revisit the trillemma.
 What did we giveup to get this trustless data security?

 - miners expend energy as they attempt to get the nonce
 - for full trustless verification EACH node must replicate the canonical state by